-Stuart was a member of the Australian National Training Authority (ANTA) from its inception in 1992, and Chairman from 1995 until 2002.
-ANTA was responsible for the strategic direction of vocational education in Australia until late 2005, after which its functions were transfered to the Department of Education, Science and Training.
+Stuart was a member of the Australian National Training Authority (ANTA) from its inception in 1992, and Chair from 1995 until 2002.
+ANTA was responsible for the strategic direction of vocational education in Australia until late 2005, after which its functions were transferred to the Department of Education, Science and Training.

 Stuart was awarded a Centenary Medal by the Prime Minister of Australia and an Honorary Fellowship by the Institution of Engineers, Australia.
 Stuart’s significant personal contribution to the construction industry has also been recognised by the Australian Constructors Association.

 During his career, he was also a director of Westpac, IBM Asia Pacific and IBM Global Services Australia.

 To honour his contribution to both Australian and international business, he was awarded an AO in 1988 and was named ABM Businessman of the Year in 1994.